Man on mission to 'save Marine Park'

 The council said the reclassified land made up around 6 per cent of Marine Park but Pollett said he believed the proportion of lost green space would be higher than this due to car parking and boat ramps.

-The park was 10.7 hectares in total but the council did not provide how much of that was green space when asked.
+The park was 10.7 hectares in total but the council did not reveal how much of that was green space when asked.

 The council’s chief financial officer Paul Davidson said it would be creating additional green spaces with the development of the city centre and Tauranga Moana waterfront.